josemarluedke/nvimfiles/README.md

 ### [Plug](https://github.com/junegunn/vim-plug)

-Plugin manager and part of the reason why my vimfiles are so compact
+Plugin manager and part of the reason why my nvimfiles are so compact

 ### Format JSON strings